rsuwaileh/TLLMR4CM/README.md

 ```

 ### Contact
-Please send email to `rs081123@qu.edu.qa` if you find any bug or have any question, or any suggestions.
+Please send email to `rs081123@qu.edu.qa` if you have any question or suggestions.